jupyter/nbviewer.org-deploy/README.md

 3. check the latest tag of the [nbviewer image](https://hub.docker.com/r/jupyter/nbviewer/tags)
 4. update the tag in [config/nbviewer.yaml](config/nbviewer.yaml)

+These steps are scripted in `scripts/update-nbviewer.py`.

 Open a pull request, and it should be deployed to nbviewer.org upon merge.

-Generating these pull requests _should_ be automated, as is done [on mybinder.org-deploy](https://github.com/jupyterhub/mybinder.org-deploy/pull/3427).

 ## Current deployment